-Tetra Health is a leading Australian clinic network that facilitates responsible access to medicinal cannabis treatments for patients in every State and Territory in Australia.
+Tetra Health is a leading Australian clinic network that facilitates responsible access to treatments for patients in every State and Territory in Australia.

-Tetra also provides education for healthcare providers on the prescription of medicinal cannabis and manages treatment outcomes, providing ongoing support and patient monitoring from specialist nurses and physicians.
+Tetra also provides education for healthcare providers on the prescription of various treatments and manages treatment outcomes, providing ongoing support and patient monitoring from specialist nurses and authorised prescribers.

 Tetra’s network of partners have managed over 30,000 global patients with a diverse list of indications and comorbidities while collecting quality patient data, and Tetra has leveraged this international experience and intellectual property to become a leading service provider in Australia.